Goitseone-Themba/Goitseone-Themba/README.md

 # 👋 Hello, tech world!
-I'm Goitseone Themba, a digital polymath in the making.
+I'm Goitseone Themba.

 🚀 Final-year BSc Computer Science & Software Engineering student at Botswana International University of Science and Technology, on a mission to push the boundaries of what's possible in tech.